Irene Gut Opdyke: Play

 A play based on the book In My Hands, Irena's Vow, opened on Broadway on 29 March 2009 to mixed reviews.
 It was written by Dan Gordon and starred Tovah Feldshuh as Irena Gut.
 It had earlier premiered off-Broadway at the Baruch Performing Arts Center in New York City.
 After failing to find an audience, the play closed on 28 June 2009.

 Irena's Vow, a film adaptation of the play, premiered in 2023 with Sophie Nélisse in the lead role.

 Motion picture legal dispute

 In 1998, Opdyke's story was the subject of legal action and cross-complaint when she sought to regain the motion picture rights to her life story, which she had previously assigned in an option agreement.
 Copyright attorney Carole Handler represented Opdyke and worked with the parties to reach an agreement.
 The case was dismissed with prejudice.

-Song
+Songs

 In 2012, Katy Carr, a British songwriter with Polish roots, released a song inspired by Opdyke titled "Mała Little Flower" on her album Paszport.
 On 26 September 2012, Trójka Radio in Poland nominated it as a song of the week.

+The German Metalcore band Heaven Shall Burn in 2025 dedicated the song A Whisper From Above to her.